rajeshrawat181/upload-download-csv/README.md

 ## DB Connection
 Change connection string in application.properties location - src/main/resources
+// add roles in Role table whatever role we need to use like- User,SA,ADMIN

 ## Lombok
 Install Lombok in your IDE for reduce boilerplate code like setter and getter and logs